CASE STUDY CONCEPT: Military Logistics 101 — “An Army Marches on Its Stomach.”

 Alexander Used Logistics as a Competitive Advantage

 Alexander’s army had a logistics structure that was fundamentally different from other armies of the time.
-In other armies the number of support people and camp followers was often as large as the number of actual fighting soldiers.
+In other armies the number of wagon drivers, tradesmen and camp followers was often as large as the number of actual fighting soldiers.
 This was because armies traveled with huge numbers of carts and pack animals to carry their equipment and provisions.
 And those carts and pack animals needed lots of people to tend them.
 In the Macedonian army the use of carts was severely restricted.
 Soldiers were trained to carry their own equipment and provisions.
-Other contemporary armies did not require their soldiers to carry such heavy burdens but they paid for this because the resulting baggage trains reduced their speed and mobility.
+Other contemporary armies did not require their soldiers to carry such heavy burdens, but they paid a price for this because the resulting baggage trains reduced their speed and mobility.

 The result of the Macedonian army’s logistics structure was that it became the fastest, lightest, and most mobile army of its time.
 It was capable of making lightning strikes against an opponent often before they were even aware of what was happening.
 Because the army was able to move quickly and suddenly, Alexander could use this capability to devise strategies and employ tactics that allowed him to surprise and overwhelm enemies that were numerically much larger.